kujo4pm/MYOBCodingExercise/readme.md

 * Clone
 * This project has an external dependency for MongoDB.
 Download here and run it in the background: https://www.mongodb.com/download-center?jmp=nav#community.
 Run server on the default port of 27017 (should do this automatically).
 Did not have time to parameterize it.
 * If you do not have Node JS installed you need it. https://nodejs.org/en/download/
+* Enter the directory MYOBCodingExercise and type 'npm install'
 *

 ## Tests
+IMPORTANT: To successfully run the tests you need to have the server running in the background.
 I used the testing framework Mocha.
-IMPORTANT: To successfully run the tests you need to have the server running in the background.

 ## License